Work Stress & Burnout

 - Difficulty recovering after weekends

-- Snoring or poor-quality sleep worsening fatigue
+- Snoring or poor-quality sleep that worsens fatigue

 - Reduced work performance